kevinhartman/simple-aidl-objects/README.md

 YourType type = (YourType) aidlBundler.getBundleable();   // Where YourType implements AIDLBundleable
 `````

 This is due to an implementation detail of AIDL itself.
-Specifically, generics are not accounted for in the design of AIDL.
+Specifically, generics were not accounted for in the design of AIDL.

 The explicit casting means that it's possible to pass particular AIDLBundler and AIDLObject objects to service methods that should not be allowed to accept them- which will result in a runtime error.
 With very mild caution, this should be easily avoidable.

 ##Not so Standard Reflection
 Because this library uses some less than standard reflection in order to make your life so simple, there's a possiblity that it may not work with particular versions of Android.
-It is currently tested only on Android 4.0.3 and 4.1.1, but it's <b>very</b> likely that it should work just fine on all versions of Android.
-Test it out and let me know!
-If there are problems for a specific version of Android that you'd like to use, let me know about that too, and I'll do my best to get it working.
+It is currently tested only on Android 4.0.3 and 4.1.1.

 ##Current Development State
-Simple AIDL Objects is in a useable state, but I can't guarantee that I'll continue working on it.
-I'll do my best to fix bugs that people may find in it / add support for other Android versions if I find out that this isn't working on everything, if I can.
+Simple AIDL Objects is in a useable state, but it was just a fun tangent project.